Zoltan-X/Genetics-IT/Note.md

 * TA or AU

 So we have only two pairings and
-four permutations for coding in Gentics IT
+four permutations for coding in Genetics IT

 So in respect to [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck),
 this an even more reduced or abstract esoteric level.

-### Defnition of a minimum for information processing
+### Definition of a minimum for information processing

 + Technical approach
-  * Information or resource has to be adressed
+  * Information or resource has to be addressed
     * &lt;Get | Consume&gt; and &lt;Put | Set | Copy | Duplicate | Place&gt;
   * Information has to be evaluated
     * Compare A Equal B Branch